pranavkanth/Learning-Codes/README.md

     - N = the size of the population
     - X = each value from the population
     - μ = the population mean
+1. Write a function that receives marks received by a student in 3 subjects and returns the average and percentage of these marks.
+Call this function from `main()` and print the results in `main()`.
+(Hint: Function with arguments and with return type.)
+1. Write a recursive function to obtain the first 25 numbers of a Fibonacci sequence.
+In a Fibonacci sequence, the sum of two successive terms gives the third term.
+Following are the first few terms of the Fibonacci sequence: `1 1 2 3 5 8 13 21 34 55 89...` (Hint: Function with no arguments and no return type.)